knickers/clear/README.md

  Name         | Description
 --------------|------------
-NOTSET        | Skip the value if it is missing or empty.
+NOTSET        | Skip the value if it's missing or empty.
-OPTIONAL      | Skip the value if it is missing.
+OPTIONAL      | Skip the value if it's missing.
 REQUIRED      | Throw an exception if the value is missing or empty, ALLOWED_EMPTY | Throw an exception if the value is missing.